MarcFraioli/ui-toolchain-demo-1488224095143/README.md

 ## Run on Bluemix

-* cd to a directory you want the application in. aplorp
+* cd to a directory you want the application in. galumphit
 * ```git clone https://github.com/open-toolchain/Microservices_UI```
 * cd into the application.
 * ```cf login```